Subham9436/EndToEndSumCalc/README.md

 # EndToEndSumCalc
-an end to end sum calculator using fetch without the use of axios library here i have used simple promises without using async and await
+1.an end to end sum calculator using fetch without the use of axios library\n 2.here i have used simple promises without using async and await